Cais/bns-inline-asides/readme.txt

 === BNS Inline Asides ===
 Contributors: cais
 Donate link: http://buynowshop.com
-Tags: posts, pages, content, shortcode
-Requires at least: 3.0
+Tags: posts, pages, content, shortcode, plugin-only Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.4.2
 Stable tag: 0.6.2

 This plugin will allow you to style sections of the post, or page, content with added emphasis by leveraging a style element from the active theme.